 The next Ice Age is upon us.
 The seas are rising while the temperature is plummeting.
-Against the background of climatic catastrophe, meteorologist Dennis Quaid has to snow-shoe his way across the Eastern seabord to find his son in New York.
+Against the background of climatic catastrophe, meteorologist Dennis Quaid has to snow-shoe his way across the Eastern seabord to find his son (Jake Gyllenhaal) in New York.
 Splendid special effects from the director of Independence Day ensure this sub-zero thriller will leave you chilled to the bone.

 Jay O Sanders

 Hot air.... not only is it responsible for the climatic chaos that turns half the planet into an ice pack, it accounts for most of the script too.

 But that's no matter, because The Day After Tomorrow delivers exactly what we've come to expect from a summer blockbuster - and then some.

 It all starts when the world won't listen to climatologist Jack Hall (Quaid, in set-jawed Harrison Ford mode).

 He predicts that another ice age is imminent, but when fellow scientist Terry Rapson (Holm) calls with ominous news, even he is surprised that it has come this soon.